top of page

 Program Dates: Rolling dates

-The Smithsonian offers highly competitive internship opportunities, one of them being the APAC.
+The Smithsonian offers highly competitive internship opportunities.
 If you're a high school student interested in contributing to museum work related to Asian-Pacific American history, art, and culture, you should consider applying to this program.
-The Smithsonian invites applications from undergraduate as well as high school students, so you can expect the internship application process to be quite competitive.
+The Smithsonian invites applications from undergraduate as well as high school students, so you can expect the application process to be quite competitive.
+You will develop and implement public programs and events, contribute to research and exhibition development, and help with marketing and outreach efforts.

 Cost: Fully funded, stipend and college credits offered.
 Additionally, the Smithsonian Office of Fellowships and Internships also offers funded opportunities to interns through several scholarship programs